Hemanthbugata/DevSecOps-Project/README.md

 ####Grafana

-**Install Grafana on Ubuntu 22.04 and Set it up to Work with Prometheus**
+**Install Grafana on New VM Instance Ubuntu 22.04 and Set it up to Work with Prometheus**

 **Step 1: Install Dependencies:**